Hossam-Eldin-Omar/SLAM_and_path_planning/README.md

 ```

 ## If you want to teleoperate the turtlebot3 using the keyboard and generate the 2D map by yourself then follow the instructions below before running step number 5
-### 🎮 1. run the turtlebot3 teleoperate node
+### 🎮 1. open a new terminal and run the turtlebot3 teleoperate node
 ```bash
 ros2 run turtlebot3_teleop teleop_keyboard
 ```
-### 🗺️ 2. run the turtlebot3 cartographer then start teleoperating the robot accross the gazebo world to generate the 2D map
+### 🗺️ 2. open another terminal and launch the turtlebot3 cartographer then start teleoperating the robot accross the gazebo world to generate the 2D map
 ```bash
 ros2 launch turtlebot3_cartographer cartographer.launch.py
 ```